syncfusion-content/windowsforms-docs/WindowsForms/MultiColumn-ListBox/Customizing-List-control.md

 ---
 layout: post
-title: Customizing-List-control | Windows Forms | Syncfusion
+title: Customizing-List-control in WinForms MultiColumn ListBox | Syncfusion
-description: customizing list control
+description: Learn here all about the customizing list control of Syncfusion Windows Forms MultiColumn ListBox (GridListControl) control and more.
 platform: windowsforms
 control: GridList
 documentation: ug
 ---

-# Customizing List control
+# Customizing List control in Windows Forms MultiColumn ListBox

 Appearance of the GridList control can be customized by using the following properties: